lacysw/scripts/README.md

 # Scripts

-A collection of miscellaneous scripts for personal use; perhaps some of my code here will help others.
+A collection of miscellaneous scripts I frequently use; perhaps some of my code here will help others.